My research currently focuses on how to design multicore architectures in

 in cycle-accurate simulations

 These research projects have stimulated several innovations in our computer architecture courses, including the development of a Microprocessor Survey Course (also described in a paper at SIGCSE) and the use of

 This work is currently supported by the National Science Foundation

-Research Corporation program sponsored by MARCO and DARPA; by the
+Research Corporation program sponsored by MARCO and DARPA; the Virginia CIT CRCF

 Prior support has come from